mhoopmann/mstoolkit/README.md

   * *cms1* _read/write_
   * *cms2* _read/write_
   * *RAW* Thermo proprietary file format (Windows only, requires Xcalibur/MSFileReader) _read-only_

+  _\* Note: .mzML writing produces funtional files, but currently does not export all meta data.
+Spectral peak data is complete. .mzML.gz files are not produced by the toolkit, and must be gzipped externally._

 ### Simple Interface